tldr-pages/tldr/pages/linux/arch-chroot.md

 # arch-chroot

-> Enhanced `chroot` command for Arch Linux installation.
+> Enhanced `chroot` command to help in the Arch Linux installation process.
 > More information: <https://man.archlinux.org/man/arch-chroot.8>.

 - Start an interactive shell in a new root directory: